Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/1-call-api/README.md

 ## Overview

-This sample demonstrates a cross-platform application suite involving an Angular SPA (*TodoListSPA*) calling an ASP.NET Core web API (*TodoListAPI*) secured with [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD) using the [Microsoft Authentication Library for Angular (Preview)](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) (MSAL Angular).
+This sample demonstrates an Angular single-page application (SPA) calling a ASP.NET Core web API secured with [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD) using the [Microsoft Authentication Library for Angular (Preview)](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) (MSAL Angular) for the SPA and the [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) (M.I.W) for the web API.

 ## Scenario

-- **TodoListSPA** use [MSAL Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) to sign-in a user.
+- The client Angular SPA uses [MSAL Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) to sign-in a user.
 - The app then obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from **Azure AD** for the signed-in user.
-- The **access token** is then used to authorize the call to the **TodoListAPI**.
+- The **access token** is then used to authorize the call to the service .NET Core web API.
-- **TodoListAPI** uses [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) to protect its endpoint and accept authorized calls.
+- .NET Core web API uses *M.I.W* to protect its endpoint and accept authorized calls.

 ![Topology](./ReadmeFiles/topology.png)